Luligu/matterbridge-shelly/README.md

 If your devices are password protected put there the password.
 It must be unique for all the devices.

+### exposeSwitch

+Choose how to expose the shelly switches: as a switch, light or outlet.

+### exposeInput

+Choose how to expose the shelly inputs: disabled, contact or momentary switch

+### blackList

+If the blackList is defined the devices included in the list will not be exposed to Matter.
+Use the device id (e.g. shellyplus2pm-5443b23d81f8)

 ### whiteList

 If the whiteList is defined only the devices included in the list are exposed to Matter.
 Use the device id (e.g. shellyplus2pm-5443b23d81f8).

-### blackList

-If the blackList is defined the devices included in the list will not be exposed to Matter.
-Use the device id (e.g. shellyplus2pm-5443b23d81f8)

 ### deviceIp